 These are items that are in good condition, have value, but are not wanted or needed by anyone close to you.

-Planning an estate or garage sale is a common way to dispose of these items.
 If you have just a few things to sell, an easy way to do so is through an online platform such as classifieds, eBay, or Craigslist.

 Bin #3: Donate

-These are items that are in good condition and could be used by those in need.
+These are often smaller items that are in good condition and could be used by those in need.
 It is always best to consider charity organizations before throwing away things that will only end up in a landfill.

 Bin #4: Throw Away

-These are items that you feel have little value or are in a condition that would warrant you to dispose of them.
+These are personal items that you feel have little value or are in a condition that would warrant you to dispose of them.
 This pile will often be the smallest.

 Don’t go overboard on keeping items that your loved one owned or used.
 While you will certainly want to keep a few keepsakes and mementos, you shouldn’t feel bad about giving away or even throwing away their stuff.
-Letting go of the deceased’s belongings is an important part of the healing process.

 Related: What to Do When a Loved One Dies (Checklist)